Ozymandias42/Container-Notes/README.md

 If you do a `chroot` or a `systemd-nspawn` you usually do it like this `chroot /path/to/new/root /path/to/thing2run/in/new/root`
 This is where things start to get more complicated than just using a docker container.
 Systems like docker, rkt or containerd are pure application-container-runtimes.
-They allow for interactivity via attaching to the container but are not designed for it.
+They allow for interactivity via attaching to the containers stdin,stderr,stdout but are not designed for attaching to virtual-consoles (like /dev/console) inside of the container.

 ## Enter `systemd-nspawn` and the magic `-b`-flag
 What does the `-b` flag do?
 Basically it just tries to boot systemd inside a container and does lots of setup magic.
 _So it's useless for openRC?_
 Well, no but it might not work as flawlessly with it, the `-b` flag actually just starts `/sbin/init`.
-Reason being systemd-nspawn is made to hook into systemd.
-Yeah, who would have thought, right?
+If that points to systemd it and sbus will take care of virtual consoles and /dev/console.
 Still this does not mean openRC won't work just as well.
 You just might have to adjust `/etc/initab` and or `/etc/securetty` [1]

 If the problem is that you cannot log in due to the console being spammed by something along the lines of `cannot attach tty0` you just comment out all ttyN lines in `/etc/initab` and make sure that there is one `/dev/console` line as systemd-nspawn uses that one to attach interactively.